marc0janssen/loadbalancer/README.md

 # nzbgetloadbalancer
-This is a Nginx loadbalancer from a nzbget farm
+This is a Nginx loadbalancer for a nzbget farm